 Your final paper should do one of three things:

 Your topic must be approved by me.
 The paper should use one or more of the analytical approaches considered in the course.
 Your paper should in some way feature your original analysis of some kind of data.
-This may be anything from an informal case study based on personal interviews or archival research to a statistical analysis of actual or simulated data.
+This will usually be research to gather data to use in a statistical analysis, perhaps using the Election Forensics Toolkit.
 I encourage you to talk to me either in person or via email to discuss ideas for the paper.
+Making an early start is a good idea.

 If you email me your proposal or your paper, please send it to me in pdf format.